cloud-gov/billing/README.md

 ## Known Limitations

 - Currently, credit usage corresponding to each measurement is calculated by multiplying the measurement's value by the applicable price's microcredits_per_unit and dividing by 730, a normalized hours-per-month.
 This assumes a reading (a collection of measurements) is taken every hour.
 If a reading fails to be taken due to the application being offline or any other reason, usage is not extrapolated for the gap.
 For example, suppose readings 1, 2, and 3 were meant to be taken at 1am, 2am, and 3am, covering 3 hours total (midnight to 3am).
 If reading 2 is skipped, usage will only be calculated for 2 of the three hours, because the current usage posting job does not extrapolate usage for the gap.
+- Prices should be denominated in a unit at least as small as the smallest time we measure so you never have to divide and round.
+For instance, if we bill per hour, resources should be priced hourly.
+As of writing, many prices are monthly (for example, 1 credit / month) but we measure usage hourly, meaning we must divide by 730 and round the result.

 ## References